 - Spec Outlet Tube – I am speaking of the clear flexible tube that transfers flow from the pump up to the elbow at the outlet nozzle (the one that I like to put holes in to improve flow).
 Finding an exact replacement for the size of tubing provided with the Spec kit has turned into an adventure.
 A kind reader has reported that the outlet nozzle on Hagen’s website (directly preceding) includes a direct replacement flow tube.

 - Spec V Replacement Light – This is the factory stock light.
 At around $43 USD replacement cost, you should consider looking at aftermarket alternatives as some of them can be found for less money, or slightly more money but much better performance.
 Please note that this light has been updated to a version that is more durable and has a higher light output.
 I don’t see it is available from Fluval yet as a direct replacement.

 - Spec III Replacement Light – This link is for Canada – I can’t find a USA link.
 Again, factory stock light and again, there is a newer version of this light currently shipping on Spec III aquariums. $25 CAD.
 The small size of the III makes aftermarket alternatives fewer, but there are a few to consider.

 - Spec V Replacement Acrylic Cover – This could be very useful if you drop yours and break it.
 Also, over time, the plastic will show haziness from scratches.
-The cost, at only $7 USD, is quite reasonable.
+The cost is currently $15 USD.

 I hope this helps.
 The Hagen website is a bit daunting, but I hope you can navigate it to find the parts you need for your country.